Former India captain Ganguly hospitalised with COVID-19

-KOLKATA : Former India captain Sourav Ganguly, who heads the country's cricket board, has been admitted to hospital in Kolkata after testing positive for COVID-19, his brother Snehasish told Reuters on Tuesday.
+KOLKATA: Former India captain Sourav Ganguly, who heads the country's cricket board, has been admitted to hospital in Kolkata after testing positive for COVID-19, his brother Snehasish told Reuters on Tuesday (Dec 28).

 "Sourav has got COVID but he is feeling fine," Snehasish said by telephone, adding that the positive result came on Monday night.